 Research

-Despite a surge in the popularity of women’s sport, most women athletes receive substantially lower pay and have less job stability than their male counterparts.
-Few women occupy leadership roles, ethnic minority and Indigenous women face barriers at grassroots and elite levels, and LGBTIQ+ constituencies continue to experience marginalization within and beyond sport.
-This project, funded by the Australian Research Council (ARC), aims to develop a baseline measure of gender inclusion efforts in Australian sport and to generate knowledge about governance mechanisms that can facilitate greater access to the benefits of sport.
+Despite a surge in the popularity of women’s sports, most sportswomen receive substantially lower pay and have less job stability than their male counterparts.
+Culturally and racially minoritized women face barriers at elite and grassroots levels, and LGBTQIA+ constituencies continue to experience marginalization within and beyond sports, even with the introduction of gender equity policies.
+To better understand these patterns, this collaborative ARC-funded project (with co-chief investigators, Ruth Jeanes and Fiona McLachlan) maps gender inclusion efforts and their impacts in Australian sports, attending to gendered and racialized exclusion as well as interlocking forms of social difference.

 2 thoughts on “Research” Leave a comment ›